Blading (professional wrestling): Contemporary history

+Some wrestlers have prominent or disfiguring scars due to blading, including the following: Dusty Rhodes, New Jack, Bruiser Brody, King Curtis Iaukea, Carlos Colón Sr., Perro Aguayo, Devon Hughes (Brother Devon/D-Von Dudley), Steve Corino, Tarzan Goto, Balls Mahoney, Kintaro Kanemura, Jun Kasai, Keiji Muto, Masashi Takeda, Corporal Robinson, Villano III, Ian Rotten, Sabu, The Sheik, and Manny Fernandez.
+According to Mick Foley, the scars in the forehead of Abdullah the Butcher's forehead are so deep that he enjoys holding coins or gambling chips in them as a macabre party trick.

 Examples

 One of the most famous such incidents was a bladejob performed by Japanese wrestler The Great Muta in a 1992 match with Hiroshi Hase; the amount of blood Muta lost was so great that many people to this day judge the severity of bladejobs on the Muta Scale.